-The provisions of the [Harassment and] Stalking Act [30-3A-1 NMSA 1978] do not apply to:

-- A. picketing or public demonstrations that are lawful or that arise out of a bona fide labor dispute; or - B. a peace officer in the performance of his duties.
+The provisions of the [Harassment and] Stalking Act [30-3A-1 NMSA 1978] do not apply to: A. picketing or public demonstrations that are lawful or that arise out of a bona fide labor dispute; or 43 | P a g e B. a peace officer in the performance of his duties.